jesuswasrasta/jesuswasrasta.github.io/_resources/tdd.md

   - resources
 last_modified_at: 2018-04-29T23:12:35-04:00
 ---
-I'm going to getting rid of my browser bookmarks, so this page is born 😀
+I'm going to getting rid of my browser bookmarks, so this page is born :smile:
 This is a list about TDD, a place where I append interesting things I'm discovering about TDD since 2008...
-Today is a massive, incomplete and unordered mess of links, but this leaves me more room for improvement 😁
+Today is a massive, incomplete and unordered mess of links, but this leaves me more room for improvement :grin:
-Anyway, great value is assured :smile:.
+Anyway, great value is assured :smiley:.

 ---
 ## Books